 Infertility is one of the oldest problems faced by human beings.
 Basic instinct of any animal is to survive and procreate.
-Any hindrance to these basic instinct causes huge physical, psychological and social problems.
+Any hindrance to these basic instincts causes huge physical, psychological and social problems.
 Human beings are no different, irrespective of the country or race, proving our ability to procreate is an innate urge.

 Based on data provided by the Society of Assisted Reproduction, infertility in 2008 affects about 10 to 14 percent of the Indian population.
 Infertility among the urban Indians is comparable to the prevalence in developed countries.
 Stigmatisation of infertility, more so in rural India disproportionately affects women.
 Discrimination and stigmatisation is also prevalent in the western world.